Privacy Policy

 • If you are a customer, any third party to whom we sell your debt.
 If we do this, you will be notified and that third party will become the data controller of your information.

-• Third parties acting on our behalf (such as service providers, agents, subcontractors and other organisations for the purposes of providing services to us or directly to you on our behalf), these parties may include back-up and server hosting providers, IT software and maintenance providers, third parties that provide income verification services and affordability checks, claims management companies, communication fulfilment services, marketing research organisations and Google Analytics.
+• Third parties acting on our behalf (such as service providers, agents, subcontractors and other organisations for the purposes of providing products or services to us or directly to you on our behalf), these parties may include, back-up and server hosting providers, IT software and maintenance providers, third parties that provide income verification services and affordability checks or to manage and collect arrears, claims management companies, communication fulfilment services, marketing research organisations engaged by us to undertake customer satisfaction surveys and market research and Google Analytics.

 • Courts in the United Kingdom or abroad as necessary to comply with a legal requirement, for the administration of justice, to protect vital interests and to protect the security or integrity of our business operations.